Cost information – Conveyancing

 Costs

-As we charge on a time basis, it is very difficult for us to say how much any individual transaction might cost.
-Here, however, are some examples:-
+As we charge on a time basis, it is very difficult for us to say how much your individual transaction might cost.
+The average range of costs for transactions are as follows:-

 Matters that might increase or decrease overall costs